anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 The terms “DoC server” and “DoC client” are used as defined in {{-doc}}.

-The term “constrained node” is used as defined in {{-constr-nodes}}.
+The terms “constrained node” and "constrained network" are used as defined in {{-constr-nodes}}.

 SvcParams denotes the field in either DNS SVCB/HTTPS records as defined in {{-svcb}}, or DHCP and RA messages as defined in {{-dnr}}.
 SvcParamKeys are used as defined in {{-svcb}}.